Stuart Forster introduces things to do in South Shields.

 Illustrating photos are supplied by Why Eye Photography.

-Enjoy this post?
+Enjoy this post about what to do in South Shields?
 You might enjoy this article about observing North Sea wildlife.

 Why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.